montysecurity/linper/README.md

 1. to remove shells from the bashrc (current user's and /etc/skel), it simply greps out any lines with the given RHOST and creates a temp file which is then used to replace the respective file

-2. to remove shells from crontab, it attempts to grep out any lines with the given RHOST from `crontab -l`, then greps for any remaining `[a-zA-Z0-9]` characters and pipes that to crontab.
+2. to remove shells from /etc/crontab and /var/spool/cron/crontabs. for /etc/crontab, it greps out any lines containing the supplied RHOST. for contab spool, it attempts to grep out any lines with the given RHOST from `crontab -l`, then greps for any remaining `[a-zA-Z0-9]` characters and pipes that to crontab.
 If the install fails, it assumes there are no other cron jobs so it runs `crontab -r`

 3. to remove reverse shells from systemctl service files, it looks for the any file with the given RHOST in it and then looks for the name of said file in any other file and removes both